W-nax/Cipher/README.md

 # Cipher

-I developed two differents cipher algorithms in C language : Xor and Cbc.
+This project features two different cipher algorithms implemented in C: XOR and CBC.

-# Xor
+# Xor Cipher

-The simple XOR cipher is a type of additive cipher, an encryption algorithm.
-This operation is sometimes called modulus 2 addition (or subtraction, which is identical).
-With this logic, a string of text can be encrypted by applying the bitwise XOR operator to every character using a given key.
-To decrypt the output, merely reapplying the XOR function with the key will remove the cipher.
+The XOR cipher is a simple type of additive cipher, based on the bitwise XOR (exclusive OR) operation.
+This operation is sometimes called "modulo 2 addition."
+Using this method, a string of text can be encrypted by applying the XOR operator to each character with a given key.

-# Cbc
+To decrypt the message, you simply apply the XOR operation again using the same key, effectively reversing the encryption.

+# CBC (Cipher Block Chaining)

-Ehrsam, Meyer, Smith and Tuchman invented the cipher block chaining (CBC) mode of operation in 1976.
-In CBC mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
-This way, each ciphertext block depends on all plaintext blocks processed up to that point.
-To make each message unique, an initialization vector must be used in the first block.
+Cipher Block Chaining (CBC) mode was introduced in 1976 by Ehrsam, Meyer, Smith, and Tuchman.
+In CBC mode, each plaintext block is XORed with the previous ciphertext block before being encrypted.
+This chaining mechanism ensures that each ciphertext block depends on all previous plaintext blocks, improving security.
+An initialization vector (IV) is required for the first block to ensure uniqueness across messages.

 # How to use it?

-You have two solutions to know it : read the README file, or just type the "dh_crypt -h" beacon on program parameters, a message will be printed to explain.
+You can find usage instructions in the README file, or by running the following command:
+`./dh_crypt -h`
+This will print a help message explaining available options and parameters.

 # Credits

+Thank you for checking out my project!
-Thank you to considered my work and just have fun with it! :)
+Feel free to use it, explore it, and have fun experimenting with encryption! 😊